Leefarmer83/ievas_fragrances/README.md

 # UX

 My inspiration for this project came from a combination of my enjoyment of online shopping and technology, and my desire to help my fiance launch her own business.
 I decided to build a website where she could display, and market her range of hand picked wax melts, and wax melt warmers.
-These wax melts are smaller than candles, but they also make great gifts, so value packs are also on offer.
+This site aims to give users an opportunity to transform their environment through the medium of scent by easily identifying products in fragrance families.
+Wax melts are smaller than candles, but they also make great gifts, so value packs are also on offer, as well as accessories such as wax melt burners.

+# Development Planes

+## The Strategy Plane
+Agile design was used to lay out a catalogue for wax melts and accessories with a simple and secure ordering, payment and delivery workflow which is attractive to individual users but also satisfies the requirements of bulk purchase users.
+The strategy is to enable users to select from a range of wax melts, curated into different fragrance families, to bring a unique scent and mood to their home.
+In addition, wax melt holders in a range of styles are also available.
+Wax melts and wax melt holders can be purchased individually, or as value pack bundles.
+Users can filter product options by fragrance family category, by price and by reviewer rating.
 The site features a clean design with an intuitive interface for users using both a desktop, tablet or a mobile device to purchase.
 A website is an effective channel to reach a wide base of customers.
 The market, and demographic for wax melts is broad, from business owners to individuals.
-Many users are still more familiar with purchasing via a website over purchasing through an app on their table or phone.
+Many users are still more familiar with purchasing via a website over purchasing through an app on their tablet or phone.
 Ensuring that the site is mobile responsive gives users coming from a tablet or mobile device the best user experience.
 It also saves outlay for a sole trader or small business owner as they don’t need to invest in iOS, Windows or Android native apps, but can still capture sales from users of those devices.

-# Project Goals

-This site aims to give users an opportunity to transform their environment through the medium of scent.
-Users will be able to select from a range of wax melts, curated into different fragrance families, to bring a unique scent and mood to their home.
-In addition, wax melt holders in a range of styles are also available.
-Wax melts and wax melt holders can be purchased individually, or as value pack bundles.
+## The Scope Plane
+The scope of the site is to attract users by offering a quick and simple way to identify products by keyword search, categories of scents, and specials available.
+In addition to offering a simple, secure and reliable payment process, users can also be notified of new offers through a newsletter.
+There is no requirement for an account in order to make a purchase.
+Store owner will also have an admin feature for manageing orders, product inventory and subscriptions.

+The site is structured to guide the user through product selection to payment as seamlessly as possible.

+## Skeleton plane
+The design of the home page directs the user to the product catalogue, specials, and to subscribe.

+The menu guides the user intuitively from the home page to the wax melt filter options, categories, specials and subscription feature.

+The information architecture is designed to support the user goals for the site;simplifying the choice of a product, and minimising the number of decisions a user needs to make before successfully checking out.
+Static files including images are stored in an AWS S3 bucket.

+## Surface Plane
+The images, fonts, colour palette and appearance were all chosen for an elegant modern feminine feel.
+All forms were kept clean and simple with a focus on collecting only the most pertinent information.
+The font was chosen to convey elegance while simultaneously being easy to read.
+The logo features an incorporated flame that plays on the wax burner and melt product theme.
+Sourced images were mixed with original images of actual wax melt products and wax melt burners available on the site.

 # User Stories

 ### First time user
-1. As a user I want to know what the website is about.
+- As a user I want to know what the website is about.
-2. As a user, I want to be able to navigate through the website and easily access all of its features.
+-  As a user, I want to be able to navigate through the website and easily access all of its features.
-3. As a user, I want to see images with easy descriptions of each product.
+-  As a user, I want to see images with easy descriptions of each product.
-4. As a user, I want to see details about the product/s.
+-  As a user, I want to see details about the product/s.
-5. As a user, I want to be able to see and navigate to the product/s I want to buy.
+-  As a user, I want to be able to see and navigate to the product/s I want to buy.
-6. As a user, I want to be able to sort products by price and category.
+- As a user, I want to be able to sort products by price and category.
-7. As a user, I want a text bar to search for products using keywords.
+- As a user, I want a text bar to search for products using keywords.
-8. As a user, I want to see the quantity of each product/s I have selected.
+- As a user, I want to see the quantity of each product/s I have selected.
-9. As a user, I want to see reviews on products to give me confidence in the product/s.
+- As a user, I want to see reviews on products to give me confidence in the product/s.
-10. As a user, I want to be able to contact the company if I have a question.
+- As a user, I want to be able to contact the company if I have a question.
-11. As a user, I want to be able to create an account.
+- As a user, I want to be able to create an account.
-12. As a user, I want to be able to log in and out of an account.
+- As a user, I want to be able to log in and out of an account.
-13. As a user, I want to be able to authenticate with my Google account.
-14. As a user, I want to be able to purchase something without having to create an account.
+- As a user, I want to be able to purchase something without having to create an account.
-15. As a user I want to be able to purchase from all devices.
+- As a user I want to be able to purchase from all devices.
-16. As a user, I want to see a detailed shopping basket.
+- As a user, I want to see a detailed shopping basket.
-17. As a user, I want to be able to see a summary of my order before I place it.
+- As a user, I want to be able to see a summary of my order before I place it.
-18. As a user I want the ability to edit my shopping basket.
+- As a user I want the ability to edit my shopping basket.
-19. As a user, I want to securely add my payment information.
+- As a user, I want to securely add my payment information.
-20. As a user, I want to be able to log out when I am done.
+- As a user, I want to be able to log out when I am done.
-21. As a user, I want to be kept up to date with the latest offers.
+- As a user, I want to be kept up to date with the latest offers.
 ### Returning user
-22. As a user, I want to be able to edit my personal details.
+- As a user, I want to be able to edit my personal details.
-23. As a user, I would like to leave and edit my own review of the product
+- As a user, I would like to leave my own review of the product
+- As a user, I would like to rest my password
-24. As a user, I want to be able to see my order history.
+- As a user, I want to be able to see my order history.
 ### Admin of the store
-25. As the Admin of the store, I want to be able to edit, add, and delete products in the website’s UI.
+- As the Admin of the store, I want to be able to edit, add, and delete products in the website’s UI.
-26. As the Admin of the store, I want to be able to easily access, maintain and edit all the data associated with the website.
+- As the Admin of the store, I want to be able to easily access, maintain and edit all the data associated with the website.
-27. As the Admin of the store, I want to be able to send order confirmations.
+- As the Admin of the store, I want to be able to send order confirmations.
-28. As the Admin of the store, I want to be able to send offers to existing and potential customers.
+- As the Admin of the store, I want to be able to send offers to existing and potential customers.

 # Project Wireframe and Design Process
 - [Wireframe design](https://github.com/Leefarmer83/ievas_fragrances/tree/master/assets/readme_images/Wireframes)